gorj00/Angular-Docs/README.md

 ```

 **2.b.
 ViewEncapsulation.Native**
-- **Native** uses Shadow DOM technology, similar behavior, only not supported by all the browsers, not recommended using.
+- **Native** uses Shadow DOM technology, similar behavior to default encapsulation, only not supported by all the browsers, not recommended using.
 ```typescript
 @Component({
   // Other compononet properties